These docs describe Clawboo v0.3.1, the current release.

 - Does an informational Gateway probe.
 It opens a quick TCP connection to

 localhost:18789(the OpenClaw Gateway’s default port).
 This is purely informational; it prints eitherOpenClaw Gateway detectedorNo Gateway detected — the dashboard will guide you through setup.and does not change what happens next.
 You do not need a Gateway running; the native runtime needs none at all. - Finds or starts the dashboard server.
 First it looks for an already-running Clawboo dashboard (see Port discovery below).
+If it finds one, it asks that server what version it is and offers to restart it when it turns out to be older than the CLI you just ran, since the server is detached and would otherwise stay bound to the port on the old build.
 If none is found, it starts the bundled server.

 - Opens your browser at the discovered URL.